adamfoneil/DbCache/README.md

 var cloudObj = await client.GetAsync<SampleObject>(objectName);
 return cloudObj.Object;
 ```
 Let's say you're okay fetching this at most every hour.
 You would use `DbCache` to store the call result with a string key.
-This example says: get `SampleObject` with key `object1` a maximum of once hour.
-If more than one hour has passed since the last fetch, it's okay to query it live.
-Otherwise, use the cached version.
+This example says: get `SampleObject` with key `object1` a maximum of once per hour.
+If less than an hour has passed since the last call, then the cached data is returned.
+Otherwise, the live data is returned.

 ```csharp
 var fetched = await cache.GetAsync("object1",